pran-7-5/eco_style/README.md

 I had two fractures.
 I was cycling very fast and fell one evening in class 4 and broke an arm.
 Then I was running very fast in first year inside the college building and collided with a pillar and broke a finger.
 It was a curved building.
 Cuts, wounds, burns, shock, accidents - these are just too many instances I don’t remember, well I was an athlete so it’s natural.

-No I didn’t get covid, rather in 2020 I was jumping across a wall and an idiot parked his bicycle there so fell on it, went to the hospital for x-ray and it was fine.
+No, I didn’t get covid, rather in 2020 I was jumping across a wall and an idiot parked his bicycle there so fell on it, went to the hospital for x-ray and it was fine.
 The doctor is upset that he hasn't seen me for 6 years now.
 ```